apache/cordova-docs/www/docs/en/5.0.0/guide/platforms/ios/tools.md

 This guide shows how to use Cordova's set of platform-centered shell tools to develop iOS apps.
-This development path, discussed in the
-<a href="../../overview/index.html">Overview</a>, may offer you a greater range of development options for iOS
-than the cross-platform CLI tool described in The Command-Line Interface.
+This development path, discussed in the Overview, may offer you a greater range of development options for iOS than the cross-platform CLI tool described in The Command-Line Interface.
 For example, you need to use shell tools when deploying a custom Cordova WebView alongside native components.
-Before using either development path, you must first configure the SDK environment as described in the <a href="index.html">iOS Platform Guide</a>.
+Before using either development path, you must first configure the SDK environment as described in the iOS Platform Guide.
 These tools rely upon Xcode's command-line tools such as `xcode-select` and `xcodebuild`.

 To enable shell tools for iOS, download Cordova from